bamcis-io/AWSLambda.Common/README.md

 ### Custom Resource Handler

 In addition to the classes for serializing the custom resource requests and responses, there are classes that support aiding the automation of creating a custom resource Lambda function.
-The `CustomResourceHandler` class is a convenience wrapper around the workflow for implementing the required create, update, and delete actions a custom resource requires.
-You define 3 function delegates, `create`, `update`, and `delete`, and then just call execute on the handler.
+The `CustomResourceHandler` class is an abstract class that you can inherit in your class the Lambda function handler targets.

+    using ...

+    // Assembly attribute to enable the Lambda function's JSON input to be converted into a .NET class.
+    [assembly: LambdaSerializer(typeof(Amazon.Lambda.Serialization.Json.JsonSerializer))]

+    namespace MyLambdaFunction
+    {
+        public class Entrypoint : CustomResourceHandler
+        {

+		...

+Then, you just need to implement 3 methods, `CreateAsync`, `UpdateAsync`, and `DeleteAsync`.
+You shouldn't need to override the
+`ExecuteAsync` method, but you can if you want to do something different.
+I'd reccomend looking at what the default code is before you override it to make sure you cover all of the cases it manages.
+The `ExecuteAsync` method can be the direct target of the Lambda invocation handler, so in the case above you'd specify "MyLambdaFunction::MyLamdbaFunction.Entrypoint::ExecuteAsync".

+In addition to the abstract `CustomResourceHandler` class, there is a concrete implementation in the `CustomResourceFactory` class.
+Instead of implementing the 3 required methods in the class, you can specify them as delegates in the class constructor and call the
+`ExecuteAsync` method in your entrypoint.
 For example, your AWS Lambda function might look like this:

 	using ...